aspose-pdf/Aspose.PDF-Documentation/cpp/advanced-operations/working-with-images/working-with-image-placement/_index.md

 ---
-title: Working with Image Placement
+title: Working with Image Placement using C++
 linktitle: Working with Image Placement
 type: docs
 weight: 50